 10. IRDC

 IRDC stands for Item Revision Document Configuration.
 IRDC is a part of Document Management.
-If you want that dataset must be created with a default template and attached to Item Revision with specific relation when Item is created in the Teamcenter.
+If you want that dataset must be created with a default template and attached to Item Revision with a specific relation when the Item is created in the Teamcenter.
 Then you can achieve this behavior using IRDC.
-For detail stepwise procedure to Create a Template and use IRDC, kindly refer to Siemens Business Modular Integrated Development Environment guile from the official website.
+For the detailed, stepwise procedure to Create a Template and use IRDC, kindly refer to the Siemens Business Modular Integrated Development Environment guide from the official website.

 Also Read…